Ever wish it were Halloween all the time? Getting ink is one way to make

 Few images say October 31 quite like a black cat.
 If you’re lucky enough to live with one of these magnificent creatures, then your tattoo artist can create an image based on your favorite photo of your pet.
 Otherwise, ask your tattooist to draw up a totally original black cat from their imagination.

 Hocus Pocus.
 Any (or all) of the Sanderson sisters would also make amazing tattoo subjects.
 Basically, any scene or character from this classic film is well worth the ink.
-31 Cute Witch Tattoo
+29 Trick-or-treat Halloween tattoo

-Whether you’re a big fan of horror movies, black cats, pumpkins, or even candy corn, there’s so many ways to celebrate spooky season with some ink.
+Whether you’re a big fan of horror movies, black cats, pumpkins, or even candy corn, there are so many ways to celebrate spooky season with some ink.
 As these Halloween inspired tattoos prove, this holiday is worth celebrating all year long.